jsummers/imageworsener/readme.txt

 If this package contains executable binaries, we need to state the following:

+---

 This software is based in part on the work of the Independent JPEG Group.

+---

+This software may include code from libwebp (part of the WebM project), which has the following license:

+| Copyright (c) 2010, Google Inc. All rights reserved.
+|
+| Redistribution and use in source and binary forms, with or without
+| modification, are permitted provided that the following conditions are
+| met:
+|
+|   * Redistributions of source code must retain the above copyright
+|     notice, this list of conditions and the following disclaimer.
+|
+|   * Redistributions in binary form must reproduce the above copyright
+|     notice, this list of conditions and the following disclaimer in
+|     the documentation and/or other materials provided with the
+|     distribution.
+|
+|   * Neither the name of Google nor the names of its contributors may
+|     be used to endorse or promote products derived from this software
+|     without specific prior written permission.
+|
+| THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+| "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+| LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+| A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+| HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
+| SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+| LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+| DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY
+| THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+| (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+| OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ===========================================================================